scalapb/ScalaPB/docs/src/main/markdown/scalapbc.md

 * For Linux: [protoc-gen-scala-@scalapb@-linux-x86_64.zip](https://github.com/scalapb/ScalaPB/releases/download/v@scalapb@/protoc-gen-scala-@scalapb@-linux-x86_64.zip)
 * For OS X: [protoc-gen-scala-@scalapb@-osx-x86_64.zip](https://github.com/scalapb/ScalaPB/releases/download/v@scalapb@/protoc-gen-scala-@scalapb@-osx-x86_64.zip)

 Those zip files contain native executables of the plugin for the respective operating system built using GraalVM.
-If you are using another operating system (such as Windows), or prefer to use a JVM based plugin implementation, you will find in [scalapbc-@scalapb@.zip](https://github.com/scalapb/ScalaPB/releases/download/v@scalapb@/scalapbc-@scalapb@.zip) an executable named `bin/protoc-gen-scala` which requires a JVM to run (a JVM needs to be available on the path, or through the `JAVA_HOME` environment variable)
+If you are using another operating system, or prefer to use a JVM based plugin implementation, you will find executable scripts for Windows and Unix-like operating systems [in maven](https://repo1.maven.org/maven2/com/thesamet/scalapb/protoc-gen-scala/@scalapb@/).
+These scripts require a JVM to run.
+The JVM needs to be available on the path, or through the `JAVA_HOME` environment variable.

 To generate code:

-    protoc my.protos --plugin=/path/to/bin/protoc-gen-scala --scala_out=scala
+    protoc my.protos --plugin=/path/to/bin/protoc-gen-scala-@scalapb@-unix.sh --scala_out=scala

 On Windows: